kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-zedwallet.md

 To view your wallet's balance; at the menu, type `balance` and press `enter`:

 ```
-[TRTL trtl]: balance
+[XKR XKR]: balance
-Available balance: 1000.00 TRTL
+Available balance: 1000.00 XKR
-Locked (unconfirmed) balance: 100.00 TRTL
+Locked (unconfirmed) balance: 100.00 XKR
-Total balance: 1100.00 TRTL
+Total balance: 1100.00 XKR
-[TRTL trtl]:
+[XKR XKR]:
 ```

-### Sending TurtleCoin Transactions
+### Sending kryptokrona Transactions

-To send TurtleCoin; at the Zedwallet menu:
+To send kryptokrona; at the Zedwallet menu:

 - Type: `transfer` and press `enter`

-- Type/paste the address you want to send the TRTL to and press `enter`
+- Type/paste the address you want to send the XKR to and press `enter`

-- Type the amount of TRTL you want to send (like `100`) and press `enter`
+- Type the amount of XKR you want to send (like `100`) and press `enter`

-- Press `enter` to use the default fee of 0.1 TRTL (or set it higher if you're sending a large amount of TRTL)
+- Press `enter` to use the default fee of 0.1 XKR (or set it higher if you're sending a large amount of XKR)

 - Enter the payment ID if the recipient has provided one.
 Check the [payment ID section](#payment-id) if you're not sure when/how to use it